ls1admin/slurm-rest-api/README.md

 ```
 pyslurm is now installed on your conda environment.

+####Database

+You will need to setup a mariadb database

+    $ sudo yum install mariadb-server
+    $ sudo systemctl start mariadb
+    $ sudo systemctl enable mariadb

+Set up your database

+    $ mysqladmin -u root password NEWPASSWORD
+    $ mysql -p -u root

+Enter the following commands to set up the database now that you are logged in

+    > CREATE USER 'user'@'localhost' IDENTIFIED BY 'password';
+    > CREATE DATABASE slurmrestapi;
+    > GRANT ALL PRIVILEGES ON slurmrestapi.* TO 'user'@'localhost';
+    > USE slurmrestapi;
+    > CREATE TABLE loadtable( time_id INT NOT NULL, data_dump LONGTEXT NOT NULL, PRIMARY KEY(time_id) );

 ##### Install and Run

 Slurm-rest-api gets installed with pip and then runs locally with network access.